solarbirdy/NorthshoreBikeMap/README.md

 https://solarbird.net/blog/2024/06/17/contact-bikemap/

-**Latest Release 1.7 - May 10, 2025**
+**Latest Release 1.7.1 - June 1, 2025**

+* Extension of bike lanes in Kenmore on 80th Ave NE up to NE 185th/186th street
+* Refinement of intersections with streets on Interurban Trail North in Snohomish County
+* Small additions (short bike lane, shorter trails) around Totem Lake
+* Small addition (short mixed-use trail, pedestrian first but bikes permitted) in northern Woodinville at 130th/132nd
+* Addition of north bike exit from Shoreline North 1 Line station - possibly part of the Trail Under the Rail system?
+It's not signed as such but it's in the right place for it.
+* Text cleanup in Redmond, replacing/moving text which gets cut off on the Greater Northshore map so that it is no longer cut off.

+Previous releases

+Changes with 1.7 (May 10, 2025):

 * **MAJOR EASTSIDE UPGRADE** with the freshly dropped 2 Line Eastide Bike Connector Map.
-There are several updates, but the biggest are the two light rail stations opening today, 10 May 2025.
-If you're reading this on the 10th, there are opening day celebrations and you can go join them.
+There are several updates, but the biggest are the two light rail stations opening on 10 May 2025.
 * Notes about infrastructure continuance off-map now appear on both Greater Northshore and MEGAMAP, with the indicators relocating themselves as appropriate.
 * Same for the two major directional notices to Alderwood Mall and City of Snohomish, both of which are too far north for this map.
 * Addition with reservations of a short section of what are technically bike lanes in Woodinville.
 I don't like them and marked them as undermarked, because they are, in person.
 * Construction on NE 132nd has extended bike lanes!
 And made the crossing of I-405 more confusing and probably slower!
 But also probably safer.
 It's a tradeoff, and it's on the maps now.
 * NE 116th in Redmond has extended bike lanes now, but without the complexity adds of 132nd.
 * LOTS of behind-the-scenes work adapting to the new 2 Line update.
 The biggest unresolved question: should I change my key to match theirs?
 They've changed fully-separate bike path to a very dark green instead of red.
 I have NOT done that on 1.7.
 Opinions?

-Coming in next release:

-* Extension of bike lanes in Kenmore on 80th Ave NE up to NE 185th/186th street
-* Refinement of intersections with streets on Interurban Trail North in Snohomish County
-* Small additions (short bike lane, shorter trails) around Totem Lake
-* Small addition (short mixed-use trail, pedestrian first but bikes permitted) in northern Woodinville at 130th/132nd
-* Addition of north bike exit from Shoreline North 1 Line station - possibly part of the Trail Under the Rail system?
-It's not signed as such but it's in the right place for it.

-Previous releases

 Changes with 1.6.1 (May 3, 2025):